-We expect the initial public offering price to be between \$12.00 and \$14.00 per share.
-Currently, no public market exists for the shares of our common stock.
-After pricing of the offering, we expect that the shares will trade on the Nasdaq Global Market under the symbol "RAPT."
+The initial public offering price is \$12.00 per share.
+Prior to this offering, there has been no public market for the shares of our common stock.
+Our common stock will trade on the Nasdaq Global Market under the symbol "RAPT."